-The Company considers all bank deposits, including money market funds, and other investments, purchased with an original maturity to the Company of three months or less, to be cash and cash equivalents.
-The carrying amount of our cash equivalents approximates fair value due to the short maturity of the investments.
+The Company considers all bank deposits, including money market funds and other investments, purchased with an original maturity to the Company of three months or less, to be cash and cash equivalents.
+The carrying amount of the Company's cash equivalents approximates fair value due to the short maturity of the investments.